RWaltersMA/movingaverage/README.md

 **2. Build the demo images**

 	Run the following script from the command shell:

 		`Build-images.sh`

 	Note: Make sure you are in the same directory as the build-images script file.
 Also, you may have to add execute permission via a `chmod +x build-images.sh` to execute the script.

 	This shell script will build the following demo containers locally: mysqlimg, stockgenmongo, stockgenmysql, stockportal.
 You can confirm these four images were created by issuing a “docker images” command.

 **3. Copy the Atlas Connection String**

-<p>If you do not have a MongoDB Atlas cluster, [follow these instructions](https://docs.atlas.mongodb.com/getting-started/).
+>If you do not have a MongoDB Atlas cluster, [follow these instructions](https://docs.atlas.mongodb.com/getting-started/).

-Just creating the cluster is not enough to run the demo.
+>Just creating the cluster is not enough to run the demo.
 You will need to define a database user for use by the Kafka Connector to connect to the MongoDB Atlas cluster.
 You will also have to whitelist the IP address of the docker host.

 If you have not created a database user for the Kafka Connector: